Coconut War: Confrontation

 On 8 June 1980, the New Hebrides government asked Britain and France to send troops to put down a rebellion on the island of Espiritu Santo.
 France and Britain sent troops but the French refused to allow them to take any effective action against the rebels.
-As independence day neared, the Prime Minister-elect, Walter Lini, asked Papua New Guinea if it would send troops to intervene.
+As independence day neared, the Prime Minister-elect, Walter Lini, asked Papua New Guinea if it would send troops to intervene, which was approved by Prime Minister Julius Chan.
 As Papua New Guinean soldiers began arriving in Espiritu Santo, the foreign press began referring to the ongoing events as the "Coconut War".
+The conflict became the first time that the Papua New Guinea Defence Force was deployed overseas.

 However, the "war" was brief and unconventional.
 The residents of Espiritu Santo generally welcomed the Papua New Guineans as fellow Melanesians.
 Stevens's followers were armed with only bows and arrows, rocks, and slings.
 There were few casualties, and the war came to a sudden end: when a vehicle carrying Stevens's son burst through a Papua New Guinean roadblock in late August 1980, the soldiers opened fire on the vehicle, killing Stevens's son.
-On 28 August Jimmy Stevens surrendered, stating that he had never intended that anyone be harmed.
+On 28 August, Jimmy Stevens surrendered, stating that he had never intended that anyone be harmed.

 At Stevens's trial, the support of the Phoenix Foundation to the Nagriamel movement was revealed.
 It was also revealed that the French government had secretly supported Stevens in his efforts.
 Stevens was sentenced to 14 years' imprisonment; he remained in prison until 1991.